The BASF Group

 - Thirteen divisions grouped into five segments

 - Regional divisions, corporate units and competence centers support our business

-Until the end of 2014, five segments contained 14 divisions that managed and bore operational responsibility for our 65 global and regional business units.
-The divisions develop strategies for our 85 strategic business units and are organized according to sectors or products.
+Since the beginning of 2015, thirteen divisions divided into five segments bear operational responsibility and manage our 61 global and regional business units.
+The divisions develop strategies for our 84 strategic business units and are organized according to sectors or products.

 The regional divisions contribute to the local development of our business and help exploit market potential.
 They are also responsible for optimizing infrastructure for our business.
 For financial reporting purposes, our divisions are organized into the following four regions: Europe; North America; Asia Pacific; and South America, Africa, Middle East.

 Three central divisions, six corporate units and ten competence centers provide services for the BASF Group in areas such as finance, investor relations, communications, human resources, research, engineering, and site management, as well as environment, health and safety.

 - BASF with companies in more than 80 countries

 - Six Verbund sites and 338 additional production sites worldwide

 BASF has companies in more than 80 countries and supplies products to a large number of business partners in nearly every part of the world.
 In 2015, we generated 42% of our sales (excluding Oil & Gas) with customers in Europe.
 In addition, 27% of sales were achieved in North America; 22% in Asia Pacific; and 9% in South America, Africa, Middle East.
 Based on the entire BASF Group, 52% of our sales were to customers in Europe, 22% in North America, 18% in Asia Pacific and 8% in South America, Africa, Middle East.